 This paper reports a first data analysis of surveys carried out in some European cities and related to the restocking processes.
+A literature methodology was implemented and its flexibility to different applicative contexts was shown.
 The considered cities are different in dimension (from 120,000 to 500,000 inhabitants in the city center) and in vocation (e.g. industrial, touristic).
 The survey, completed in 2017, was carried out on a sample of economic activities, randomly selected from those belonging to some economic sectors (identified with the NACE code).
 In general, each city has different economic sectors in relation to the city vocation.
 The questionnaire is the same for each city and aims to detect the main characteristics of the restocking process (e.g. restocking method, frequency, number of suppliers).
 The urban freight issues are tackled in the perspective of FUA, taking into consideration the functional transport and economic relations between inner urban centers and the surrounding urban territories.

 It emerges that the restocking process is different from city to city, depending also from the mainly impacting economic sector.
 Differences can be noted in restocking frequency, in the number of involved supplier (from one to more than five), in the time slot for restocking (in a case the night delivery is permitted), in the packaging (from the box to the pallet).
-The restocking method mainly used in the four cities is the Delivery Duty Paid, the Off-Truck is a method used only at Rijeka.
+The restocking method mainly used in the four cities is the delivery duty paid, the off-truck is a method used only in Rijeka.

 Further analyses are also in progress to improve these first results, developing other analyses through the inclusion of zonal and level-of-service attributes (e.g. accessibility) and the characteristics of end consumer that reach these areas for purchasing.
 In particular, the similarities and dissimilarities in terms of spatial patterns, current regulations and freight demand characteristics have been developing.
 In addition, a comparative analysis between the degree of transferability of the obtained outcomes is under development.
 Finally, the development and the testing of a modelling framework for forecasting urban freight transport flows and urban freight transport performances will be carried out.
-These results could be used in order to evaluate with quantitative methods the outcomes obtainable from the implementation of different city logistics scenarios and to verify if it possible to identity the types of measures more suitable for reaching the sustainability goals according to main city characteristics.
+These results could be used to evaluate through quantitative methods the outcomes obtainable from the implementation of different city logistics scenarios and to verify if it possible to identity the types of measures more suitable for reaching the sustainability goals according to main city characteristics.